 Using panel data from survey and incentivized economic experiments over multiple years, we are building an econometric model to predict user vulnerability to phishing attacks.
 Multi-year repeated measurements over a diverse and yet stable sample will enable us to evaluate the effectiveness of IT security education programs and to investigate human learning and retention in the IT security domain.
 For this purpose we developed Holt-Laury Lottery and Eckel-Grossman Gamble to measure subjects’ risk preferences and other innovative games to measure their level of trust and curiosity.
 Most of these games have long instructions and one of my objectives was to provide a user-centric design to capture subjects’ attention.

-Bachelor of Engineering (BE) in Information Technology, Iran University of Science and Technology
+B.E. in Information Technology from Iran University of Science and Technology (2011)